1915 genocide in Diyarbekir: Responsibility

 Under Reshid's leadership, a systematic anti-Christian extermination took place in Diyarbekir vilayet.
 All contemporary observers attributed these massacres to Reshid personally.
 Although the genocide began in April 1915, there were no orders, even for the persecution of Armenians, until the end of June.
 During this crucial period, all actions were taken on Reshid's authority.
 Historian Uğur Ümit Üngör states that, in Diyarbekir, "most instances of massacre in which the militia engaged were directly ordered by" Reshid.
 In September 1915, Reshid reported the deportation of 120,000 "Armenians" from the vilayet, exceeding their prewar population.

-On 12 July 1915, Talat telegraphed Reshid, ordering that "measures adopted against the Armenians are absolutely not to be extended to other Christians ... you are ordered to out an immediate end to these acts".
+On 12 July 1915, Talat telegraphed Reshid, ordering that "measures adopted against the Armenians are absolutely not to be extended to other Christians ... you are ordered to put an immediate end to these acts".
 No action was taken against Reshid for exterminating non-Armenian Christians, or even assassinating Ottoman officials who disagreed with the massacres, and in 1916 he was rewarded by appointment as governor of Ankara.
-As a consequence, it is debatable whether Talat's telegram was sent to appease German an Austrian opposition to the massacres and not intended to be implemented.
-Historian Raymond Kévorkian argues that the genocide of Syriac Christians in Diyarbekir was likely ordered by the CUP Central Committee.
+As a consequence, it is debatable whether Talat's telegram was sent to appease German and Austrian opposition to the massacres and not intended to be implemented.
+Historian Raymond Kévorkian argues that the genocide of Assyrian Christians in Diyarbekir was likely ordered by the CUP Central Committee.

+In November 1918, during the occupation of Istanbul, Reshid was arrested and his roles in the massacres were exposed.
+He later escaped from prison in January 1919, but committed suicide after being cornered by local authorities the following month.

 Death toll

 According Rhétoré's estimates, Syriac Orthodox in Diyarbekir lost 72 percent of their population, compared to 92 percent of Armenian Catholics and 97 percent of Armenian Apostolic Church adherents.
 In Mardin sanjak the Syriac Orthodox lost 57 percent.
-According to Gaunt, "These figures indicate that although the eradication of the Assyrian [Syriac] population was extreme, it was still not as total as for the Armenians."
+According to Gaunt, "These figures indicate that although the eradication of the Assyrian population was extreme, it was still not as total as for the Armenians."
 According to Üngör, "all Christian communities of Diyarbekir were equally hit by the genocide, although the Armenians were often particularly singled out for immediate destruction".